 The following are general guidelines you can follow to reduce your risk of seizures:

 Develop a sleep routine.
 Try to go to bed at the same time and sleep the same number of hours.
 This is important because lack of sleep can lower the seizure threshold and increase the risk of seizures.Avoid drinking alcohol.
 Alcohol also lowers the threshold and increases the risk of seizures.
 Alcohol also interacts with the anti-epileptic drugs, which can lead to seizures.Always tell your doctors that you have a seizure disorder.
-Many medicine prescribed for various conditions may cause drug interactions and cause seizures, or lower the seizure threshold and cause seizures.Keep a seizure diary of dates, type, frequency, duration, aura description, post seizure description, and other details.Have medical follow-ups.
+Many medications prescribed for various conditions may cause drug interactions and cause seizures, or lower the seizure threshold and cause seizures.Keep a seizure diary of dates, type, frequency, duration, aura description, post-seizure description, and other details.Have medical follow-ups.

 Discuss a safe diet and

 Discuss driving privileges with your doctor, as each case and state requirements differ.

 In some patients, especially children, a strict diet rich in fats and low in carbohydrates may help lessen the number of seizures.

 This is called the

 The ketogenic diet forces the body to break down fats rather than carbohydrates to provide the energy needed to survive.
 It is usually tried in children whose epileptic seizures are poorly controlled with medicine.
 One study showed that the diet decreased the frequency of seizures 50%-90% in 75% of the patients studied.

 Another study comparing the ketogenic diet to no change in treatment showed that the diet may reduce seizures in children.
 It is not known exactly why the diet helps decrease seizures.